AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/actions/email/unsubscribes/syncing-unsubscribes-with-salesforce.md

 **Unsubscribe Sync**

 When you've enabled the unsubscribe sync (Step 3 below) you'll be turning on the nightly sync.
 The sync occurs once a day around 8:00 pm PST.
-It will bidirectionally sync all unsubscribes in MSE/ToutApp with the Opt Out field in Salesforce.
+It will bidirectionally sync all unsubscribes in Marketo Sales with the Opt Out field in Salesforce.

 ## Configure Unsubscribe Sync to Salesforce {#configure-unsubscribe-sync-to-salesforce}